Twice Sequential Monte Carlo for Tree Search: Introduction

-SMC however suffers from two major problems: sharply increasing variance with search depth and path degeneracy \citep{chopin2020introduction}.
+SMC however suffers from two major problems: \textit{sharply increasing variance with search depth} and \textit{path degeneracy} \citep{chopin2020introduction}.
 The variance increase stems from the exponential growth in the number of possible trajectories $s_{1:T}$ in the search depth $T$.
-Path degeneracy is a phenomenon where due to resampling eventually all particles become associated with the same state-action at the root of the search tree.
-This renders any additional search completely obsolete and collapses the root policy into a delta distribution causing target degeneracy \citep{trtpi}.
+Path degeneracy is a phenomenon where eventually all particles become associated with the same state-action at the root of the search tree.
+This renders any additional search obsolete and collapses the root policy into a delta distribution causing target degeneracy \citep[][]{trtpi}.
 These problems can cause the performance of SMC to \textit{deteriorate} rather than \textit{scale} with sequential compute (search depth).
 In contrast, MCTS scales well with sequential compute and does not suffer from path degeneracy.

-To address these limitations of SMC we design a novel search algorithm which we call Twice Sequential Monte Carlo Tree Search (TSMCTS).
-We begin with a reformulation of SMC for RL which generalizes beyond the framework of CAI, simplifying the analysis and surfacing connections to MCTS.
-To mitigate policy target variance and degeneracy we switch the perspective of the search from estimating trajectories to estimating the value of an improved policy at the root.
-This facilitates incorporating the backpropagation mechanism of MCTS for value aggregation at the root.
-We call this intermediate algorithm SMC Tree Search (SMCTS).
-Building on SMCTS, TSMCTS utilizes Sequential Halving \citep[][]{sh} for better search resource allocation at the root.
-The resulting algorithm sequentially calls SMCTS at the root on a halving number of actions with doubling number of particles, in parallel (thus, twice sequential).
-This addresses the remaining effects of path degeneracy at the root while acting as an additional variance reduction mechanism.
+To address these limitations we design a novel SMC-based search algorithm for policy improvement in RL: \textit{Twice Sequential Monte Carlo Tree Search} (TSMCTS).
+We begin with a reformulation of SMC for search in RL which de-necessitates the framework of CAI.
+The new formulation is simpler, optimizes for the RL objective directly and allows for general policy improvement operators expanding the connection between SMC and policy improvement.
+This new formulation also facilitates a shift in the perspective of the search from estimating \textit{trajectories} to estimating \textit{action values} of an improved policy at the root.
+The new perspective in turn facilitates incorporating a backpropagation mechanism akin to that of MCTS for value aggregation at the root, which mitigates both variance and path degeneracy.
+We call this intermediate algorithm \textit{SMC Tree Search} (SMCTS).
+Next, inspired by the insight that given known search budget, action selection at the root can be viewed as a \textit{simple-regret}, \textit{best-action-identification} problem \citep{gumbel_mz} the final algorithm TSMCTS utilizes the Sequential Halving \citep[][]{sh} bandit algorithm to improve policy improvement at the root.
+TSMCTS sequentially calls SMCTS at the root on a halving number of actions with a doubling number of particles, independently in parallel, which also addresses the remaining effects of path degeneracy at the root and further reduces variance.